ryantd42/NY-Legislative-Git/2023/A43C-2023/bill.md

   January 4, 2023
   ___________

- Introduced  by  M.  of A. L. ROSENTHAL, LEE -- read once and referred to the  Committee  on  Consumer  Affairs  and  Protection  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee -- reported and referred to the Committee on Codes -- committee discharged, bill amended, ordered  reprinted  as  amended and recommitted to said committee
+ Introduced  by  M.  of  A. L. ROSENTHAL, LEE, SEAWRIGHT -- read once and referred to the  Committee  on  Consumer  Affairs  and  Protection  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- reported and referred to the  Commit- tee  on Codes -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- reported from  commit- tee,  advanced  to  a  third  reading,  amended and ordered reprinted, retaining its place on the order of third reading

  AN ACT to amend the general business law, in  relation  to  labeling  of ingredients of diapers

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The general business law is amended by adding a new section 399-aaaaaa to read as follows:
   § 399-AAAAAA.
 DIAPER LABELING.
 1. FOR PURPOSES OF THIS SECTION:
   (A) "INGREDIENT" SHALL MEAN AN INTENTIONALLY ADDED  SUBSTANCE  PRESENT IN A DIAPER;
-  (B) "DIAPER" SHALL  MEAN  A  TYPE  OF  UNDERWEAR  THAT  ABSORBS  WASTE PRODUCTS  TO  PREVENT SOILING OF OUTER CLOTHING OR THE EXTERNAL ENVIRON- MENT WITHOUT THE USE OF A TOILET.
+  (B)  "DIAPER"  SHALL MEAN A TYPE OF GARMENT OR PRODUCT INSERTED INTO A GARMENT FOR THE PURPOSE OF ABSORBING WASTE PRODUCTS TO  PREVENT  SOILING OF  OUTER  CLOTHING  OR  THE  EXTERNAL  ENVIRONMENT WITHOUT THE USE OF A TOILET.
+THESE PRODUCTS MAY BE EITHER DISPOSABLE OR REUSABLE.
   2. NO LATER THAN TWELVE  MONTHS  AFTER  THE  EFFECTIVE  DATE  OF  THIS SECTION, EACH PACKAGE OR BOX CONTAINING DIAPERS SOLD IN THIS STATE SHALL CONTAIN  A  PLAIN  AND CONSPICUOUS PRINTED LIST OF ALL INGREDIENTS WHICH